 A Day to Remember

 The church has already set aside a day for remembering the dead.
 That time is All Saints Day (Nov.
 1st).
 This celebration of remembrance is not for those who died for the nation in wars, but for those who died in Christ from all nations.
 On this day we honor those who went before us on the journey of faith and who are examples for us as we endeavor to walk in the way of the Prince of Peace.
 The church in America needs to keep the teachings and the story of Jesus at the forefront at all times, even on Memorial Day.

 On Memorial Day, let us mourn and help the widows of those fallen, but let us not honor the position of a soldier and their choice to kill.
-It is the responsibility of the Church to hold up the nonviolent, enemy-loving, peacemaking life and self-sacrificial death of Jesus Christ as the ideal; not (possibility) well-intentioned violent killers who maim and destroy on behalf of pagan nations.
+It is the responsibility of the Church to hold up the nonviolent, enemy-loving, peacemaking life and self-sacrificial death of Jesus Christ as the ideal; not (possibly) well-intentioned violent killers who maim and destroy on behalf of pagan nations.
 Jesus has abolished war.
 Honor those who have resisted it.